Toy model to understand oscillatory behavior in timelike nucleon form factors

 The radial wave function $\psi_{\ell,p}(r)$ of $N\bar N$ can be given by the radial Schr\"{o}dinger equation for each $\ell$ partial wave

 where $\mu$ is the reduced mass and $p$ is the center-of-mass momentum of $N\bar{N}$ system.
 In S-wave dominant processes,

-$j_0(pr)=\sin(pr)$ is the regular spherical Bessel function.
-From Eq. (\ref{eq:jost}), this enhancement/suppression factor $|1/\mathcal J|^2$ has a well probability interpretation, that is, the ratio of the probability density for finding the scattering state $N\bar N$ near the origin with FSI to that without FSI.
+The regular spherical Bessel function $j_0(pr)=\sin(pr)$ is the free radial solution of Eq.~\eqref{eq:shrodinger}.
+From Eq.~(\ref{eq:jost}), this enhancement/suppression factor $|1/\mathcal J|^2$ has a good probability interpretation, i.e., the ratio of the probability density for finding the scattering state $N\bar N$ near the origin with FSI to that without FSI.

-The formation of the $N\bar{N}$ pair via virtual photon is of short-range nature, and a naive estimation is $r_0\sim 1/(2m_N)$.
-While the interaction range related to $N \bar{N}$ rescattering is approximately given by $a\sim 1/m_\pi$.
-An estimation $a/r_0\approx 14$ indicates an explicit separation of formation and rescattering process.
-We can thus very confidently use the the factorized expression in Eq. (\ref{eq:cross_section}) to study the $e^+e^-\to N\bar N$ reaction.

-The interaction range of the annihilation and recreation processes of $N\bar N$ is close to $r_0$, and they should strongly tangle with the initial formation of the $N\bar{N}$ pair.
-Thus we put their contribution also into $\sigma_0$, that is, the FSI $V$ does not contain the annihilation potential and therefore we neglect its imaginary part in this work.
+The interaction range of the annihilation and recreation processes of $N\bar N$ is close to $r_0$, and they should be strongly involved in the initial formation of the $N\bar{N}$ pair.
+Therefore, we also include their contribution in $\sigma_0$, i.e., the FSI $V$ does not contain the annihilation potential and therefore we neglect its imaginary part in this work.